MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M03-empower-workforce-copilot-it/03-Ex1-1-use-chat-define-project-framework.md

+---
+lab:
+  title: 'Exercise 1, Task 1: Use Copilot Chat to define the project framework'
+  description: This task demonstrates how Copilot Chat can accelerate the early stages
+    of project planning and ensure alignment across IT, business, and leadership teams.
+  duration: 36 minutes
+  level: 100
+  islab: true
+---

 # Exercise 1, Task 1: Use Copilot Chat to define the project framework
 ---
 This task demonstrates how Copilot Chat can accelerate the early stages of project planning and ensure alignment across IT, business, and leadership teams.